jvcjunior/node_express_functional/README.md

-# Jungle Devs - Node Challenge #001
+# Jungle Devs - Node Challenge

 ## Description

 **Challenge goal**: The purpose of this challenge is to give an overall understanding of a backend application.
 You’ll be implementing a simplified version of news provider API.
 The concepts that you’re going to apply are:

 - REST architecture :heavy_check_mark:
-- Authentication and permissions;
+- Authentication and permissions :heavy_check_mark:
-- Data modeling and migrations;
+- Data modeling and migrations :heavy_check_mark:
-- SQL database;
+- SQL database :heavy_check_mark:
-- Query optimization;
+- Query optimization :heavy_check_mark:
-- Serialization;
+- Serialization :heavy_check_mark:
-- Production builds.
+- Production builds :heavy_check_mark:

 **Target level**: This is an all around challenge that cover both juniors and experience devs based on the depth of how the concepts were applied.